 Neighborhood Tourist Development Fund

 The Neighborhood Tourist Development Fund is a reimbursement grant program, established by State law in 1989 to help promote Kansas City’s neighborhoods through cultural, social, ethnic, historic, educational and recreational activities, while promoting the city as a premier convention, visitor and tourist center.
-If you have questions, contact the program manager at 816-513-3237 (phone), 816-513-3201 (fax) or Venessa.Huskey@kcmo.org.
+If you have questions, contact the program manager, TaWana Woodard, at 816-513-4531 (phone), 816-513-4512 (fax) or firstname.lastname@example.org.

 The FY 2013-2014 NTDF awards are now available.